Bound (1996 film): Themes

 The Wachowskis describe several themes present in Bound.
 They say that the film is about "the boxes people make of their lives", that it is not only gay people who "live in closets".
 They wanted to define all of Bounds characters by the "sort of trap that they were making out of their lives".
 Violet is trapped in her life with Caesar, and in the first scene, Corky is literally inside Violet's closet, bound and gagged by Caesar.
 This scene is echoed later in the film when Violet says "I had this image of you inside of me..."
 This theme of being trapped is exacerbated by the claustrophobic feeling created by the fact that most of the film takes place in Violet and Caesar's apartment, or the apartment next door where Corky is working.

-Susie Bright described some of the specifically lesbian themes of the film.
+Feminist writer and sex educator Susie Bright choreographed the film's sex scenes.
+She described the film as having specifically lesbian themes.
 One is the concept of the hand as a sex organ, highlighted by lingering camera shots of Corky and Violet's hands.
 Another is the repeated use of water as a symbolic motif to represent women, present for example when Corky is retrieving Violet's earring from the sink.
 Bright describes it as a movie that is "wet" (feminine) as opposed to "hard" (masculine).
 She says the scene where Corky and Violet have their first conversation is full of "lesbian signs".
 She highlights the fact that Violet, away from Caesar, is wearing jeans and able to be less overtly feminine.
 Jennifer Tilly says that whenever Violet is talking to men, her voice becomes high-pitched and "girly"—making her seem vulnerable and ensuring she is taken care of.
 Joe Pantoliano agrees, saying that the result is that "everyone in the film wants to be with Violet".
 When she is with Corky, Violet can drop the act and talk at a more natural pitch.
-According to Bright, the more subtle lesbian themes of the film were noticed and appreciated at the LGBT film festival screenings.
+According to Bright, the more subtle lesbian themes of the film were noticed and appreciated at the LGBTQ film festival screenings.